 They will only be able to take bloods if the doctor or hospital have requested it.

 We are unable to perform blood tests at the request of patients without a clinical reason to do so.

-Our healthcare assistants are Joanne and Kiran.
+Our healthcare assistant is Jill.
 They are available by appointment for blood tests, quit smoking advice, ECGs and much more – our receptionist can advise you if you are not sure who to make your appointment with.

 Marie is also our care co-ordinator and looks after the patients who are most at risk of hospital admission.